-- Don’t get distracted.
-It is important to be aware of your surroundings at all times, so things like checking your maps regularly, texting while walking, aren’t smart; stay alert, even in daylight hours.
+- Be aware of your surroundings at all times, so things like checking your maps regularly, texting while walking, aren’t smart; stay alert, even in daylight hours.

 - It is a good idea to dress to fit in.
-Depending on what you do in the city, you’ll want to dress for the occasion – a night out is different to a walk in the park, for example – but dressing down is probably better than dressing up.
-Erring on the side of modest is better if you are by yourself and don’t want too much attention.
+Depending on what you do in the city, you’ll want to dress for the occasion – a night out is different from a walk in the park, for example – but dressing down is probably better than dressing up.

 - Plan your route home if you are out after dark.
 Know how to get back: will you be getting a taxi?
 An Uber?
-Is it a safe district to walk-through?
-Make sure you know in advance as a spur of the moment decisions after a night out and a few drinks may not be the smartest move.
+Is it a safe district to walk through?

 - Find yourself a group of friends to have fun in the city with.
 You can find like-minded ladies to meet up with through things like Couchsurfing, or Facebook groups like Girls Love Travel or Host A Sister; even if you don’t meet up, online communities like this can help you with advice.

-- It is imperative that you research your accommodation options thoroughly, making sure not to go for out-of-centre budget option; research neighbourhoods, too, as you don’t want to stay somewhere where you don’t feel safe or comfortable.
-Read what other women have said before you about your options, and go with somewhere well-reviewed what suits your travel style
+- It is imperative that you research your accommodation options thoroughly.
+Read what other women have said before you about your options, and go with somewhere well-reviewed that suits your travel style.

 - Let people know your travel plans.
 From simply telling the staff at your hostel what you plan to do for the day, to sharing your itinerary with a good friend or family member back home, it is safer that people know where you are and what you’re up to than not at all.

 - If you are worried about wandering around Chicago by yourself, then you should consider hiring a guide or joining a tour.
-It is a good way to see the city safely and learn things about it at the same time To find a guide, you could ask at your accommodation, or source a guide online, just make sure that they come highly recommended or that the tour company is very reputable.
+It is a good way to see the city safely and learn things about it at the same time.

-As an example of just how kid-friendly this city, Chicago even hosts Kidzapalooza, the child-friendly of music festival Lollapalooza!
+As an example of just how kid-friendly this city is, Chicago even hosts Kidzapalooza, the child-friendly of the famous music festival Lollapalooza!

 If you are going on a boat trip on Lake Michigan or any one of the Great Lakes, make sure that the boat in question has child-sized life jackets and safety equipment available.